HomeDirectoriesDominating the Google Maps Pack: A US Business Guide to GBP Optimization

 Dominating the Google Maps Pack: A US Business Guide to GBP Optimization

-If you’re running a local business in the United States, appearing in Google’s Map Pack (those three local business listings that appear at the top of search results) isn’t just nice to have—it’s needed for survival.
-This guide will walk you through proven strategies to improve your Google Business Profile (GBP) and secure your spot in this coveted real estate.
+If you run a local business in the United States, showing up in Google’s Map Pack (the three local listings that appear at the top of search results) is a survival issue, not a bonus.
+This guide walks you through proven ways to improve your Google Business Profile (GBP) and hold your spot in that valuable space.

-Take action today on these strategies, and you’ll be well on your way to securing your business’s place in the coveted Google Maps 3-Pack.
+Act on these strategies today, and you’ll be on your way to securing a place in the Google Maps 3-Pack.

 • Audit and correct NAP consistency across all online platforms

-• Make better your business description with deliberate keywords
+• Improve your business description with deliberate keywords

 • Select the most relevant primary and secondary categories

-• Implement a systematic review generation and response process
+• Set up a systematic review generation and response process

 • Upload and improve high-quality photos across all categories